 Please check out our Query Rules demo to see it in action.

-We present here an overview of the feature, and a number of examples / use cases to illustrate what Query Rules can do.
+We present here an high-level view of the feature, with a number of examples / use cases to illustrate what Query Rules can do.

 What is Query Rules solving?